outerearthinteractive/TextBlock/README.markdown

 If you find something wrong, use the issue tracker.
 If you can fix it yourself, submit a pull request.
 Same goes for desired features.

+I'm making this because I have a few friends I wish to teach Android development to, and what better place to start than actually working on something.

-I made this because I kept getting annoying BREW messages from Verizon, in case you cared.
+I also keep getting annoying messages from Verizon.

 Methodology of Workitude and Functionality
 ==========================================